I’m Ryan, a world traveling adventurer who enjoys road trips, mountains, mother nature, and new places.

 Indeed, after travel and the outdoors, I’m pretty passionate and opinionated about politics.

 But when my boss decided to retire instead of run for reelection, I figured I wasn’t getting any younger and that this would be as good a time as any to take a ‘mini-retirement’ to spend some time on the road climbing, backpacking, and exploring America’s most spectacular nature areas.

 Multiple people warned me when I set out down this path that I wouldn’t want to go back to the traditionally working world.
 They were right.

 Every year has been a new adventure, and I’ve yet to stop traveling…

-2014 – I flew to Cartagena, Colombia to explore a new continent and culture, learn Spanish, and pursue other adventures.
-I spent a few months traveling around the country before being pulled in by the draw of Medellin, Colombia, where I put down some roots for the better part of the year.
+2014 – I decided to travel to Colombia to explore a new continent and culture, learn Spanish, and pursue other adventures.
+I flew into Cartagena and spent a few months traveling around the country before being pulled in by the draw of Medellin, Colombia, where I put down some roots for the better part of the year.

 2015 – My Colombian girlfriend Andrea headed north to the USA where we explored from Miami to Fairbanks before setting out in my truck for another tour of the American West.
 Many thousands of miles, a few months, and 17 National Parks later and we then headed south of the border and into Mexico for a road trip through Central America.

 2016 – Saw me settling back into expat life in Medellin, Colombia as we regrouped, I worked on my second book, and we prepared for the next big adventure…

 2017 – We set out for our biggest trip yet… Driving all the way to the end of South America: Patagonia!